-Parameter Description New condition Creates a new status based on the currently selected state.
+Option Description New status Creates a new status based on the currently selected state.
 New sub-state Only available for mulit binary.
 Creates a new sub-status for the selected status.
 Delete Deletes all selected statues from the list.
-Test Opens the dialog (on page 141)for testing the status.
+Test Opens the dialog (on page 141) for testing the status.
 Up Moves selected states up.
 Down Moves selected states down.

-Parameter Description Status Selection of the states via checkbox.
+Option Description Status Selection of the states via checkbox.
 Click in the checkbox in order to change the condition of the status.
 Note: For a list of all available status bits in zenon refer to manual Status processing chapter status bits.
 Cause of transmission Additional status for cause of transmission (COT) in accordance with the IEC60870 protocol.
 For details, see the Cause of transmission chapter in the Status processing manual.

 Option Description Value Definition of the declaration of value.
-Select from drop-down list: any: any change of value violates the limit value greater: Input of a limit value and a threshold value. smaller: Input of a limit value and a threshold value. equal: Input of a limit value and a threshold value.
+Select from drop-down list: any: any change of value violates the limit value greater: Input of a limit value and a threshold value.
+The value to be triggered must be greater than the value selected.
+In the alphabet, this means: The

+Option Description further back in the alphabet, the greater.
+Small letters are greater than capital letters.
+Input of a limit value and a threshold value.
+The value to be triggered must be less than the value selected.
+In the alphabet, this means: The further forward in the alphabet, the smaller.
+Capital letters are less than small letters. equal: Entry of a limit value and a threshold value.
+The value to be triggered must be exactly the same value.
 Range: Enter a range (from/to) and a threshold value.
+Note: Only values of numeric data types can be displayed in the Value column for AML and CEL.
+The column remains empty for entries with a String data type.
+However, String values can be displayed using a dynamic text (on page 169) element.
 Limit value text Text which is displayed when at a limit value violation.
-Output in: dynamic text element ▶ CEL ▶ AML · Delay Time period which the limit value violation must last in order for the limit value to be active.
-Status text for counter in the mathematics driver Assignment of four possible status numbers for a counter (mathdr32.chm::/23818.htm) in the mathematics driver.
+Output in: dynamic text element CEL AML Delay Time period which the limit value violation must last in order for the limit value to be active.
+State number for counter in the mathematics driver Assignment of four possible status numbers for a counter (mathdr32.chm::/23818.htm) in the mathematics driver.
 For this the variable must have a reaction matrix.
 Treat each change of value as new limit violation Active: Each value change in the range of an engineered condition is displayed as separate violation (CEL, AML,).